TheonlyIcebear/Discord-Image-Logger/README.md

 # 📸 Discord Image Exploit
-A phishing trick I found in discord.
-Working as of now.
+A phishing vulnerability I found in discord's embed system
 **Join the discord and create a ticket if you want to help with a bug**: https://discord.gg/wbh8eFGKAm <br>
 **You can message me at**: Ice Bear#0167